 Obviously, I was not in a very good place.
 So when he said, “Sarahbeth is too long, can I just call you Sarah?” my response was, “Hell no, you may not.”
 So he then said, “Okay…how about Beth?”
 My response was “That’s fine,” even though I had no intentions of going by that at the time.
 We just ran into each other after about two years of silence; I wasn’t going to see him again (so I thought), so it really didn’t matter what he called me.

 Well, I was flat wrong – two weeks after that day, we started dating.
 Two and a half years later, he proposed, and nearly two weeks ago, we got married.
-After some debate, I decided to keep Sarahbeth, but with my last name being Stoneburner now, that is…um…a little long.
-And yes, I am aware I now have two names made up of two names.
-I am SB squared, with the initials SS (my Jewish family just loves that).
-Let the jokes begin.
+After some debate, I decided to keep Sarahbeth, but my last name doubled in length…and is also a compound name.